MicrosoftDocs/dynamics-365-intelligent-order-management/topics/calling-intelligent-fulfillmen-optimization-engine.md

 ## API reference guide

-This section describes the data type and description of the header fields within the api request.
+This section describes the data type and description of the header fields within the API request.

 | Name | Data type | Description |
 |-------------------------|-------------------------|--------------------------|